roaanv/ltag/README.md

 ```

 # Install
-ltag is a node.js commandline application and is thus installed using npm
+ltag is a node.js commandline and requires node and npm to be installed.
 ```bash
 npm install -g @roaanv/ltag
 ```